ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

         {% note alert %}

-        Special characters must be encoded in the path string.
-For example, ensure that you replace the slash (/) characters with `%2F`.
+        Special characters in the path string must be [URL encoded](https://en.wikipedia.org/wiki/Percent-encoding).
+For example, ensure that you replace slash (`/`) characters with `%2F`.

         {% endnote %}